skylarkJ/sport-client/README.md

 route for favorites
 template components: favorite, highlight, search, index

-## Installation instructions for any dependencies
+## Installation Instructions For Any Dependencies
 npm

 replace all dependent package versions in package.json with a glob (*).